-- Patient identification activities for the company-sponsored Phase 2 FAB-201 trial continue for our clinical sites in Australia, Canada and the United States. - We anticipate patient enrollment and dosing will resume as hospitals allow. - Ongoing data collection has continued for dosed patients in both our Phase 1 investigator-sponsored clinical trial and Phase 2 FAB-201 clinical trial, though certain data collection has been delayed by the COVID-19 pandemic.
-We currently anticipate that these delays will not impact the integrity and interpretation of the study results.
+- Patient recruitment activities for the Company-sponsored Phase 2 FAB-201 trial continue for our clinical sites in Australia, Canada and the United States. - Multiple patients have been identified as possible study candidates, and we anticipate some patient dosing may resume as allowed by hospitals and travel restrictions.
+However, further delays are expected as multiple sites remain impacted by COVID-19-related care. - Ongoing data collection has continued for dosed patients in both our Phase 1 investigator-sponsored clinical trial and Phase 2 FAB-201 clinical trial.
+Although certain data collection is being delayed by the COVID-19 pandemic, such delays are being remediated and are not expected to impact the integrity or interpretation of the emerging study results.

-AVR-RD-04 Phase 1/2 clinical trial in cystinosis
+AVR-RD-04 Phase 1/2 investigator-sponsored clinical trial in cystinosis